ThrowJojo/react-native-overlays-android/README.md

 # react-native-overlays-android

 Just a library to request permissions for drawing overlays in Android.
-This library was mostly wrote in Kotlin, so if you use it(and aren't already using Kotlin in your project) your build times will increase slightly.
+This library was mostly written in Kotlin, so if you use it(and aren't already using Kotlin in your project) your build times will increase slightly.
+You'll only need this if your React Native project targets a higher SDK version than 22.
+Any project that targets 22 or lower is automatically granted overlay permissions by the system.

 ## Getting started